jrkerns/pylinac/docs/source/topics/image_metrics.rst

   :caption: Search for a disk 30mm right and 30mm down from the top left of the image

-  from pylinac.core.image import DicomImage from pylinac.core.metrics import DiskLocator, DiskRegion
+  from pylinac.core.image import DicomImage from pylinac.metrics.image import DiskLocator, DiskRegion

   img = DicomImage("my_image.dcm")
   img.compute(